 Across education, philanthropy, advocacy, policy, strategy and leadership, Shadiin works to counteract the systemic inequity created by colonization.
 She has an unrelenting belief that centers the full humanity of all people and children.

-As the lead of Organizational Strategy & Innovation, Shadiin drives collective processes that harness people’s lived experiences by uplifting and reinforcing community practices.
+As Organizational Strategy & Innovation lead, Shadiin drives collective processes that harness people’s lived experiences by uplifting and reinforcing community practices.
 She achieves this by being in alignment with the land under our feet and leading client work with her deep knowledge of people power, curiosity and love.

 Her areas of expertise include:

 - Asset-based community engagement with a focus on creating clarity for all participants

 - Development and implementation of policy for K-12 public education environments